fossfreedom/coverart-browser/README.md

     sudo apt-get install git gettext python3-mako python3-lxml python3-gi-cairo python3-cairo gstreamer1.0-plugins-ugly gstreamer1.0-plugins-good gstreamer1.0-plugins-bad rhythmbox-plugins

-python3 based package instructions for OpenSuse and Fedora not known
+python3 based package instructions for OpenSuse and Fedora not known - please let me know what the installation instructions are for these distros.

 To install the plugin: